Hands on: New iPad Pro 11 review

 New design

-There's one reason you'd pick up this new iPad: the sheer improvement to the way it looks in your hands.
-Gone are the large, cumbersome bezels on the sides, replaced instead with thinner ones that more closely resemble those found on the new iPhone XR.
+There's one reason you'd pick up this new iPad: the sheer improvement in terms of the way it looks in your hands.
+Gone are the large, cumbersome bezels on the sides, replaced with thinner ones that more closely resemble those on the new iPhone XR.

-There's still room on the left-hand side (if you're holding the tablet in landscape mode) for all the sensors though, the Face ID, front facing camera etc - these are necessary to let you actually get into the tablet without the home button.
+There's still room on the left-hand side (if you're holding the tablet in landscape mode) for all the sensors though – Face ID, front-facing camera and so on – which are necessary so that you can actually get into the tablet without the home button.

-Now with Face ID, we found that it works much more slickly in practice, and can be used in both landscape and portrait with ease, in any orientation.
+We found that using Face ID to unlock the device works much more slickly in practice, and can be used in both landscape and portrait orientations with ease.

-We'll wait for our final review unit to test this out properly, because checking it in a demo area is never going to lead to the best experience.
+We'll wait for our final review unit to test this out properly, because checking it in a crowded demo area at a launch event is never going to result in the best experience.

-There's also a couple of other changes you need to know about: the Lightning port has gone.
+There are a couple of other changes you need to know about.
+The first is that the Lightning port has gone.
 Yep, the 'controversial' port that Apple developed for the iPhone 5 is now no longer present on tablets.

-Instead, we've now got a USB-C port that mimics that seen in the Macbook range - according to Apple this allows you to connect an iPhone, camera or even charge other devices.
+Instead, we've now got a USB-C port, as seen on the Macbook range – according to Apple this allows you to connect an iPhone, camera or even charge other devices.

-It's an interesting move, and does mean that you can no longer put your iPhone cable directly into your iPad to charge it, which is going to be annoying.
+It's an interesting move, and it does mean that you can no longer plug your iPhone cable directly into your iPad to charge it, which is going to be annoying for some.

-However, given the changes that it brings, it'll be interesting to see what comes of it - the accessories market for lightning connectors hasn't been as strong for the tablet work, sow we can see this not having quite the impact that changing the connector on the iPhone would bring.
+However, given the possibilities the change of ports brings, it'll be interesting to see what comes of it – the accessories market for Lightning connectors is geared more towards Apple's phones than its tablets , so we can't see this move having quite the impact that changing the connector on the iPhone would.

-One other change that is odd is to the Smart Connector on the back - it's now gone from the long edge to the bottom of the tablet instead, and there are many magnets on the back to allow you to connect the new folio smart keyboard - still in landscape.
+The other change to note is to the Smart Connector on the back – it's moved from the long edge to the bottom of the tablet, and there are many magnets on the back to allow you to connect the new folio smart keyboard – and you can still only use the keyboard when your iPad is in landscape orientation.

-The screen quality on the iPad is, as you might expect, excellent and improved once again by Apple.
+The screen quality on the new iPad Pro 11 is, as you might expect, excellent, and has been improved upon once again by Apple.

-While there were few leaks on this beforehand, the overall quality has been enhanced by bringing the LCD technology from the iPhone XR, and in practice there's a real upgrade in the slick motion through the device as it runs at 120Hz for smoother gameplay.
+There were few leaks about this beforehand, and overall quality has been enhanced by bringing the LCD technology from the iPhone XR – in practice there's a real upgrade to the slickness of the display across all applications, most notably when it's running at 120Hz for smoother gameplay.

 The power inside

-The new iPad Pro 11 is, as you might expect, one of the most powerful tablets you'll have ever clasped in your hands.
+The new iPad Pro 11 is, as you might expect, one of the most powerful tablets you'll have ever held in your hands.

-Combined with the new Apple Pencil (which sticks to the side magnetically and charges wirelessly) , the new tablet has the capability to do more than any other device from Apple, thanks to using the new, upgraded A12X Bionic chip that already eclipses the power from the iPhone XS we saw last month.
+Combined with the new Apple Pencil, which sticks to the side of the iPad magnetically and charges wirelessly, the new tablet has the capability to do more than any other device from Apple, thanks to using the new, upgraded A12X Bionic chip, which already eclipses the power from the iPhone XS we saw last month.

 In practice, it's hard to notice much of a change when scooting around the new iPad Pro, namely because we've had more than enough power to do that for a number of years.
-But it's in the heavy lifting and more intensive apps that Apple is touting the upgrade - there were a lot of demos where content creation was on the agenda, with full Photoshop from Adobe and console-level graphics.
+But it's for the heavy lifting with more power-hungry apps that Apple is touting the upgrade – there were a lot of demos where content creation was on the agenda, with full Photoshop from Adobe and console-level graphics.

-It's hard not to be impressed with what the new iPad Pro can do - we've felt that way when looking at every generation - but it's whether the average consumer will really get that much benefit from that added grunt.
+It's hard not to be impressed with what the new iPad Pro can do – we've felt that way when looking at every new generation – but it's debatable whether the average user will really get that much benefit from the added grunt.

-The new iPad (2018), now imbued with Apple Pencil support, is a much cheaper device and does a lot of the tasks many will want a tablet for with aplomb.
+The new iPad (2018), which landed earlier this year and is now imbued with Apple Pencil support, is a much cheaper device, and does a lot of the tasks many will want a tablet for with aplomb.

-You can even double tap the Apple Pencil to change modes when sketching - the demo shows this off with the Notes app, but presumably other app developers will be able to make use of the same with their wares.

 Camera and battery

-However, Apple has banged a powerful single sensor on the back, bringing with it 12MP and better low light capabilities than tablets of a few years ago.
+However, Apple has stuck a powerful single sensor on the back on the New iPad Pro 11, bringing with it 12MP and better low-light capabilities than tablets of a few years ago.

-We do fully recognise that the camera is more important these days on an iPad for things like augmented reality, or being able to capture key information in education or outside work, and having something half-decent on there makes sense.
+We get that the camera on an iPad is more important these days, for things like augmented reality, or being able to capture key information in education or outside work, and having something half-decent on there makes sense.

-The 7MP front-facing camera doesn't inherit all the power of the iPhone's TrueDepth snapper, which is fine given you're not going to take reams of selfies with the new iPad Pro.
-However, it's still perfectly usable as a video chatting camera (especially as there’s now group FaceTime on offer), and that's where we see the most use coming from the snapper on the front.
+The 7MP front-facing camera doesn't inherit all the power of the iPhone's TrueDepth snapper, which is fine given that you're not going to be taking reams of selfies with the new iPad Pro.
+However, it's still perfectly usable as a video-chatting camera (especially as there’s now Group FaceTime on offer), and that's where we see the most use coming from the snapper on the front.

-The sound quality on the speakers is now more impressive too - with a woofer and a tweeter array in each of the four corners.
-This was an already impressive capability and now that’s jumped even higher in this impressively thin device.
+The sound quality on the speakers is now more impressive too, with a woofer and a tweeter array in each of the four corners – and it's even more impressive given the thinness of this device, and the fact that the sound from recent iPads was already good.

 Early verdict

-We've been wondering about the iPad Pro range for a while now, whether that raw power really does make it a laptop replacement - or whether it's something else.
-We often try to use previous iPad Pro models as a stand-in for an actual computer, but there's always some app, or mobile version of a webpage, that trips us up.
-No matter what people say, the touchscreen still pales in comparison to the mouse in many situations.
+We've been wondering about the iPad Pro range for a while now – whether that raw power really does make this device a laptop replacement, or whether it's something else.
+We've tried to use previous iPad Pros as a stand-in for an actual computer, but there's always some app, or mobile version of a webpage, that trips us up; and no matter what people say, the touchscreen still pales in comparison to the mouse in many situations.

 That said, the new iPad Pro 11 could be seen differently, a tablet that's designed to enable creators with raw power and a sumptuous design.
 Maybe it'll attract people that just want a nicer-looking tablet, and need a reason to upgrade.